RobThree/ProjectCharger/README.md

 ## Status

 This project was started on 2025-03-06 and will take some time to complete.
-Currently I am still in the setup phase.
+Currently I am still in the setup phase so this project is 🚧 under construction 🚧.
 I have ordered and received 12 chargers and have taken some 📷 [pictures](https://github.com/RobThree/ProjectCharger/tree/main/images).
 Basic data has been entered in a 📝 [Google sheet](https://docs.google.com/spreadsheets/d/1MLatioRcDbH1atz-dB_jMyGtM_djYzLRvWk6to6tpT4/edit?usp=sharing) which will also be used to record measurements etc. during this project.

 ## Chargers